KayronQuantor/qtranslate-kq/README.md

 If you are already using qTranslate-XT:

-1. Replace plugin files
-2. Keep database unchanged
+1. Extract the `qtranslate-kq` folder into your WordPress plugins directory (`wp-content/plugins/`).
+2. Log in to the WordPress administration panel and go to **Plugins**.
+3. Deactivate **qTranslate-XT**.
+4. Activate **qTranslate-KQ**.
+5. Remove the qTranslate-XT plugin directory manually from the server (`wp-content/plugins/qtranslate-xt`), for example via FTP, SSH, or your hosting file manager.
-3. Clear cache (if any)
+6. Clear cache (if any)

+> **Important:** Do not use the **Delete** option for qTranslate-XT in the WordPress administration panel.
+Its uninstall routine may remove qTranslate settings and data that are also used by qTranslate-KQ.

-No content migration required.
+No content or database migration is required.

 ---